Surf Forecasts:

 Best Forecast Surf Conditions for Shipstern Bluff this week:

-The surf forecast for Shipstern Bluff over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 7AM.
-The primary swell is predicted to be 1.3m and 18s period.
-The wind is predicted to be offshore as the swell arrives.
+The surf forecast for Shipstern Bluff over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 09) at 10PM.
+The primary swell is predicted to be 1.8m and 17s period with a secondary swell of 0.4m and 9s.
+The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |